maitreverge/CS50W/ressources/week_4/django_project/django_models.md

 ```

-## DJANGO SUPERUSER
+## DJANGO SUPERUSER (ADMIN APP)

 ```bash
 python3 manage.py createsuperuser
 ```

-After creating a superuser, we need to take those models and add them to the file `admin.py`
+After creating a superuser, we need to take those models and add them to the file `admin.py` inside of our app

 ```python
 from django.contrib import admin